ProjectsGm2/Gm2-Category-Sort/README.md

 has child terms under `wp-content/uploads/gm2-category-sort/categories-structure`.
 Use these files to review or modify the structure of specific sections.

+After generating the tree you can automatically assign categories to all products.
+Choose which product fields to analyze—title, description or attributes—using the multiselect next to the **Assign Categories** button and click the button to run the assignment.

 ### Manual Search and Assign

 Below the log the page provides a search form to manually select products.